ansible-collections/microsoft.ad/docs/docsite/rst/guide_ldap_connection.rst

 The ``ca_cert`` connection option can also be set to the path of a certificate CA bundle that will be used as the trust store instead of the defaults.
 This is useful if the CA bundle is not part of the OS settings but located somewhere else on the filesystem.

-It is also possible to disable certificate verification using the ``cert_verification`` connection option.
-The default is ``always`` but can be set to ``ignore`` to disable the checks.
+It is also possible to disable certificate verification using the ``cert_validation`` connection option.
+The default is ``always`` but can be set to ``ignore`` to disable all checks or ``ignore_hostname`` to disable just the hostname check.
 This can be useful for test environments that use self signed certificates but it should not be used in a production environment.

 .. warning::
     Disabling certificate verification removes a lot of the benefits that TLS offers.
 There is no way to verify the target server is who it says that it is.